Carlyle, Apollo hit by third-quarter market rout

-Oct 28 (Reuters) - Alternative asset managers Carlyle Group LP and Apollo Global Management LLC followed peers on Wednesday in reporting that the third quarter’s stock market plunge weighed on their earnings, even as they scored some key wins.
+(Reuters) - Alternative asset managers Carlyle Group LP (CG.O) and Apollo Global Management LLC (APO.N) followed peers on Wednesday in reporting that the third quarter’s stock market plunge weighed on their earnings, even as they scored some key wins.

-Like peers Blackstone Group LP and KKR & Co LP , Apollo and Carlyle suffered because economic net income (ENI), the industry’s headline earnings metric, takes into account the mark-to-market value of their portfolios, even though lower valuations do not necessarily result in lower cash earnings.
+Like peers Blackstone Group LP (BX.N) and KKR & Co LP (KKR.N), Apollo and Carlyle suffered because economic net income (ENI), the industry’s headline earnings metric, takes into account the mark-to-market value of their portfolios, even though lower valuations do not necessarily result in lower cash earnings.

 These firms also saw the value of some of their energy-focused funds diminished by the decline in the price of crude oil, which has been particularly punishing for many oil and gas explorations and production companies.